-The challenge of getting a large volume of air to move through the fan solved, Dyson then had the problem of making sure the air flowing in the stream kept moving smoothly (having to balance the speed or inertia of the air, with how viscous it is).
+The challenge of getting a large volume of air to move through the fan solved, Dyson then had the problem of making sure the air flowing in the stream kept moving smoothly (having to balance the speed or inertia of the air, with how vicious it is).
 Luckily though, physicists have an equation that represents this balance; this equation results in a number called the “Reynolds number”.
-Plugging numbers from Dyson into the formula (a 55mph air flow, a 1mm width stream, 1.2kg/m^3 air density, and 18.27 * 10^-6 Pa s viscosity) gives you a Reynolds number of 1615 for the Dyson Air Multiplier.
+Plugging numbers from Dyson into the formula (a 55mph airflow, a 1mm width stream, 1.2kg/m^3 air density, and 18.27 * 10^-6 Pa s viscosity) gives you a Reynolds number of 1615 for the Dyson Air Multiplier.

-If you’re still with me after all of that, I’m sorry – it’s just without the background, you can’t really grasp how well it works.
-This thing churns out are like no one’s business.
+If you’re still with me after all of that, I’m sorry – it’s just without the background, you can’t grasp how well it works.
+This thing churns out air like no one’s business.
 It does have two glaring flaws though – one is really expected from Dyson though.
 The expected flaw is the price. $199 for a small fan just seems absolutely insane to me.
-Granted, it makes for a pretty neat conversation piece (I’ve had people ask about it numerous times now), but still that’s the price of an air conditioner.
+Granted, it makes for a pretty neat conversation piece (I’ve had people ask about it numerous times now), but still, that’s the price of an air conditioner.

 The second major flaw with the Dyson Air Multiplier is the fact that the thing sounds like a jet engine taking off.
 If you usually use a fan for white noise to fall asleep to – forget it.
-Yes, the Dyson Air Multiplier costs the same as an average 6500 BTU air conditioner, and it also sounds as loud (if not louder) than said air conditioner.
+Yes, the Dyson Air Multiplier costs the same as an average 6500 BTU air conditioner, and it also sounds as loud (if not louder) as said air conditioner.